Our Team

 In September 2017, I passed my Diploma in Funeral Arranging and Administration (Dip FAA) achieving a distinction.
 In time, I would like to go on to complete the Diploma in Funeral Directing (Dip FD).

 Outside of work, I live with my wife Victoria and our son’s Theodore and Xavier.
-I enjoy playing guitar and listening to all sorts of music, especially folk.
+I enjoy playing guitar and listening to all sorts of music, apart from most things current!

 Chris Cousins